-- Direct Load Control (DLC) Load management that is initiated directly by the resource provider's market operations center or its agent, employing a communication signal to cycle equipment (typically water heaters or central air conditioners). - Firm Service Level (FSL) Load management achieved by a customer reducing its load to a pre-determined level (the Firm Service Level), upon notification from the resource provider's market operations center or its agent. - Guaranteed Load Drop (GLD) Load management achieved by a customer reducing its load by a pre-determined amount (the Guaranteed Load Drop), upon notification from the resource provider's market operations center or its agent.
+- Legacy Direct Load Control (LDLC) Load management that is initiated directly by the resource provider's market operations center or its agent, employing a communication signal to cycle equipment (typically water heaters or central air conditioners) and is qualified based on load research and customer subscription data.
+LDLC is only in effect through May 31, 2016. - Firm Service Level (FSL) Load management achieved by a customer reducing its load to a pre-determined level (the Firm Service Level), upon notification from the resource provider's market operations center or its agent. - Guaranteed Load Drop (GLD) Load management achieved by a customer reducing its load by a pre-determined amount (the Guaranteed Load Drop), upon notification from the resource provider's market operations center or its agent.
 Typically, the load reduction is achieved through running customer-owned backup generators, or by shutting down process equipment.